Energy Resources of Australia: Expansion

 In August 2011, ERA approved $120 million for construction of an exploration decline to conduct close spaced underground exploration drilling and to explore areas adjacent to the Ranger 3 Deeps resource.
 The Ranger 3 Deeps mineralised zone is estimated to contain over 34,761 tonnes of uranium oxide, and is recognised as a significant resource by world standards.
 ERA is undertaking a $57 million Prefeasibility Study into the potential development of a Ranger 3 Deeps underground mine.
 The Prefeasibility Study will determine the economic viability of the proposed Ranger 3 Deeps underground mine, optimise mining methods and confirm metallurgical performance and production rates.
 ERA is targeting late 2015 for commencement of production if the underground mine proves viable and all Board and regulatory approvals are obtained.

 Land ownership

 Ranger mine is surrounded by, but separate from, Kakadu National Park, and the Mirarr clan of the Gaagadju Aboriginal people are the traditional owners of the land on which ERA operates.

-ERA also holds title to the nearby Jabiluka ore body 20 km further north, which is under a long term care and maintenance agreement and will not be developed without the agreement of the Mirarr traditional owners.
+From 1991 ERA held the lease to the nearby Jabiluka ore body 20 km further north, which was under a long-term care and maintenance agreement and would not be developed without the agreement of the Mirarr traditional owners.
+In 2024, the Northern Territory Government decided not to renew the lease for the high-grade uranium deposit.